New england UCC & Business Searches

 What is a secured party?

-A secured party means a lender, seller or other person in whose favor there is a security interest.
+A secured party means a lender, seller or

 How does the search work?